 Causes of Diarrhoea

-Causes of Diarrhoea in infants maybe because of variety of reasons.
+Causes of Diarrhoea in infants may be because of a variety of reasons.
 We can’t identify it particularly.
 Most commonly, it is caused by bacterial and viral infections.
 Diarrhea in newborn children may also include the following reasons,

 - Diet change in breastfeeding mother